WIVIV/TCFD_Local_LLM/README.md

 <sup>Hover over image to see prompt used to generate it.</sup>

 ### Summary
 For this project I wanted to explore running an LLM locally to analyse a set of locally hosted documents and answer a series of questions.
 This implementation allows one to use sophisticated AI models privately, without having to use APIs or send data outside your local network.
-To ground it a practical use case, I built a Streamlit web application to automate analysis of TCFD (Task Force on Climate-related Financial Disclosures) Reports.
+To ground it a practical use case, I built a Streamlit web app to automate analysis of TCFD (Task Force on Climate-related Financial Disclosures) Reports.
 I used [Meta's Llama2 model](https://ai.meta.com/llama/) and RAG to analyse the TCFD reports through answering a set of 11 predefined questions.
 The app also displays the source text from the TCFD report (including the page number) that was passed to the LLM to answer each of the questions, thereby increasing the level of confidence in the accuracy of the answers.

 ### TCFD
 The TCFD provides a framework to help companies disclose climate-related information to their stakeholders.
 TCFD reports are pivotal tools that allow organizations to transparently convey their climate-related risks, opportunities, and strategies to stakeholders.
 Analysing these reports helps in comprehending a company's climate impact, sustainability efforts, and overall readiness to navigate the challenges posed by climate change.